VincentGerard/VincentGerard/README.md

 - 👋 Hi, I’m @VincentGerard, a 21 year old belgian student,
 - 🧐 I'm studying software development and networking at 19 in Bruxelles (42 Network)
 - 👀 I’m interested in software development and cryptocurrencies,
-- 🌱 I’m currently learning java, minecraft programming(spigot/papermc APIs),
-- 🏗️ I'm currently developing a minecraft plugin in Java,
+- 🏗️ I'm currently developing a ebay price scalper,
 - 📫 How to reach me: mail.vincent.gerard@gmail.com

 <!---